J.P. Crawford Player Props: Mariners vs. Yankees

 J.P.
-Crawford -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Seattle Mariners against the New York Yankees, with Domingo German on the mound, on May 29 at 9:40 PM ET.
+Crawford -- with a slugging percentage of .442 in his past 10 games, including three extra-base hits -- will be in action for the Seattle Mariners versus the New York Yankees, with Nestor Cortes Jr. on the hill, on May 30 at 9:40 PM ET.

+He had a one-hit showing in his most recent game (1-for-5) against the Yankees.

 J.P.
 Crawford Game Info & Props vs. the Yankees